-Figure 2. above presents a 20-year outlook (2024 to 2043) for utility ratesupported infrastructure, indicating that approximately \$10.4 billion is needed to maintain water and wastewater infrastructure and current service levels.
-With \$8.6 billion available in reserves, this leaves a funding gap of \$1.8 billion due to infrastructure growth and aging systems.
-To close this gap, a 5.3% utility rate increase is proposed for 2024, with 5% annual increases until 2027, assuming the expenditures and revenue sources in the capital plan do not change.
+Figure 2. above presents a 20-year outlook (2025 to 2044) for utility ratesupported infrastructure, indicating that approximately \$11.1 billion is needed to maintain water and wastewater infrastructure and current service levels.
+With \$6.8 billion available in reserves, this leaves a funding gap of \$4.3 billion due to infrastructure growth and aging systems.
+To close this gap, a 5.0% utility rate increase is proposed for 2025, with 6% annual increases until 2028, assuming the expenditures and revenue sources in the capital plan do not change.

 Figure 3.
-Tax Supported Infrastructure Levy Figure 3. above presents a 20-year outlook (2024 to 2043) for tax-supported infrastructure, indicating that approximately \$8.7 billion is needed to maintain tax-supported infrastructure and current service levels.
-With \$6.3 billion available in reserves, this leaves a funding gap of \$2.4 billion.
-To close this gap, a 1% infrastructure levy is proposed for 2024, with continued 1% levies projected for 2025 and beyond to sustain the tax-supported capital plan, assuming no changes in expenditures or revenue sources.
+Tax Supported Infrastructure Levy

+Figure 3. above presents a 20-year outlook (2025 to 2044) for tax-supported infrastructure, indicating that approximately \$9.3 billion is needed to maintain tax-supported infrastructure and current service levels.
+With \$4.9 billion available in reserves, this leaves a funding gap of \$4.4 billion.
+To close this gap, a 1% infrastructure levy is proposed for 2025, with continued 1% levies projected for 2025 and beyond to sustain the tax-supported capital plan, assuming no changes in expenditures or revenue sources.

 The Long Term Forecast indicates that Peel's infrastructure reinvestment needs are expected to steadily rise over the next 70 years.
 Peel will explore options and opportunities to further reduce the unfunded infrastructure investment gap in collaboration with Council and incorporate these solutions into future plans.

-Emerging Risks and Challenges The Region of Peel is a growing, thriving community and a major economic hub, that is facing a changing and dynamic environment especially as it continues the recovery stage of COVID-19.
-Notwithstanding the infrastructure financing gap, and despite the 'Good' rating of the Region's infrastructure, there are a number of challenges and unknown conditions underlying the Region's immense asset portfolio that result in increased service pressures and create infrastructure risks for which the organization must be prepared.
+Emerging Risks and Challenges

+Peel region is a growing, thriving community and a major economic hub, that is facing a changing and dynamic environment especially as it continues the recovery stage of COVID-19.

+Notwithstanding the infrastructure financing gap, and despite the 'Good' rating of Peel's infrastructure, there are several challenges and unknown conditions underlying Peel's immense asset portfolio that result in increased service pressures and create infrastructure risks for which the organization must be prepared.

 Major trends which are resulting in increased service pressures and more complex community issues are:

-Growing and Rapidly Ageing Population A rapidly growing and ageing population increases service demands and places stress on existing infrastructure, creating more demand for new infrastructure investment.
+Growing and Rapidly Ageing Population

+A rapidly growing and ageing population increases service demands and places stress on existing infrastructure, creating more demand for new infrastructure investment.

+Ageing Infrastructure

-Ageing Infrastructure Peel's infrastructure is ageing requiring increased levels of investment to keep them in a state of good repair.
+Peel's infrastructure is ageing requiring increased levels of investment to keep them in a state of good repair.